tarwn/lessthandot-hugo/blogs/content/posts/2011-11-08-t-sql-tuesday-024-reporting.md

 It’s TSQL Tuesday #024!
 It’s been two years and the monthly blog party is going strong.
 Thanks to Brad Schulz for hosting this month!

-This month’s topic is “Prox n&#8217; Funx”.
+This month’s topic is “Prox n' Funx”.
 I am going to show something that frustrates me, and, from what I see on forums, a lot of other people.
 When building a dataset in Reporting Services that calls a stored procedure, if the stored procedure has multiple result sets, only the first is returned.

 I’m using SQL Server Reporting Services 2008R2 and AdventureWorks2008R2.
 I built a stored procedure that returns all products in a category, then a count of the number of products in the category, and the count of the number of products in that category in a specific color.